Simba rebellion: Simba forces and ideology

-Christophe Gbenye's forces were organized as the "Armée Populaire de Libération" (APL), though were generally nicknamed "Simbas", meaning a lion or big lion in Swahili.
-They were recruited from ANC mutineers, tribesmen, and youth militants (jeunesse).
+Christophe Gbenye's forces were organized as the "Armée Populaire de Libération" (APL), though were generally nicknamed "Simbas", meaning a lion or big lion in Swahili. recruitment was often driven by local grievances including economic frustrations and dissatisfaction with current authority.
+The Simba's recruited from ANC mutineers, ethnic groups, and youth militants (jeunesse, French for "youth", used to refer to youth militias and youth supporters aligned with Lumumbist factions, some of which acted as an informal youth wing of the Simba forces), participating in auxiliary activities and irregular combat utilising traditional weaponry alongside ritualist medicines.

 In general, the Armée Populaire de Libération was divided into regular units which were organized like the ANC (namely the unités d'operations and unités de garnison), and units which were more akin to irregular militias (barriéres).
-Although they were on average well motivated, the Simbas lacked discipline and their command as well as control were often chaotic.
-They were also poorly armed, with many rebels relying on machetes and spears due to lacking guns.
+Although they were on average well motivated, the Simbas lacked discipline and their command as well as control was often chaotic.
+They were also critically underequipped, with many rebels relying on machetes and spears due to lacking guns.

-The majority of the Simbas were young men and teens although children were not unheard of in the conflict.
-The rebels were led by Gaston Soumialot and Gbenye, who had been members of Gizenga's Parti Solidaire Africain (PSA), and Laurent-Désiré Kabila, who had been a member of the Lumumba aligned Association générale des Baluba du Katanga (BALUBAKAT).
+The majority of the Simbas were young men and teens, although child soldiers also existed among the insurgents.
+The rebels were led by Gaston Soumialot, a former member of Gizenga's Parti Solidaire Africain (PSA), Gbenye, a prominent leader of the Lumumbist faction of the Mouvement National Congolais (MNC-L) and Laurent-Désiré Kabila, who had been a member of the Lumumba-aligned Association générale des Baluba du Katanga (BALUBAKAT), who came together to form a political coalition and military organisation known as the Conseil National de Libération.